Norfolk Southern O-Line

-The Norfolk Southern O-Line is a seldom used freight line on the Norfolk Southern Railway in the Piedmont region of North Carolina, running from Winston-Salem, NC to Charlotte, NC.
+Norfolk Southern O-Line is a seldom used freight line on the Norfolk Southern Railway in the Piedmont region of North Carolina, running from Winston-Salem, NC to Charlotte, NC.
 Several sections are no longer in use, such as the Barium Springs to Mooresville section.
 While the O-Line saw much greater traffic during its heyday, the importance of the rail line to the Lake Norman region and the greater Charlotte metropolitan area have increased.
+In September 2024, the line was purchased by the city of Charlotte for the Lynx Red Line.

 History

 The O-Line was originally created by the Atlantic, Tennessee, and Ohio Railroad in 1855.
 During the Civil War, the rail line was dismantled so that the rails could be used elsewhere for the war effort.

 After the Civil War, the railroad was reconstructed on the original roadbed and began service again in 1871.
 The railroad was acquired by the Richmond & Danville Railroad shortly thereafter, until financial problems resulted in the acquisition of the railroad by Southern Railway.
 The O-Line dramatically increased the textile industry in the north Charlotte area and helped to bring prosperity and increased population to the towns of Huntersville, Davidson, and Mooresville.
 While passenger traffic declined, freight traffic continued to use the O-Line heavily until the late 1990s.
 The O-Line continued to be only one of two north-south Category-1 mainlines in North Carolina that did not require heavy usage of subsidiary connections.